John So: Commonwealth Games

 During the 2006 Commonwealth Games, So was warmly welcomed by Melbourne as a figurehead of the city.
-This led to "John So, he's our bro'."
-T-shirts and "John So for PM'" shirts and stickers being manufactured and worn by some Melburnians as a testament to the city's tolerance and multiculturalism.
+This led to "John So, he's our bro'." and "John So for PM'" shirts and stickers being manufactured and worn by some Melburnians as a testament to the city's tolerance and multiculturalism.
 At the closing ceremony of the 2006 Commonwealth Games, at every mention of So's name, there was a tremendous applause from the crowd, which became progressively louder with each occurrence.

 Planning and development

 So presided over a number of major developments throughout his second term.
 The most significant of these include the refurbishment of the city's key shopping complex, the Melbourne Central Shopping Centre; construction of the council's second building, Council House 2, the first Six Green Star-rated building in Australia; development, in partnership with the State Government, of the new Melbourne Convention & Exhibition Centre; and refurbishment of Melbourne's key shopping precinct Bourke Street Mall.
 During So's term, the council also regained from the State Government jurisdiction over Melbourne's new waterfront, Melbourne Docklands.